 Preheat the oven to 160 -170°C (320-338°F).

-Bake the macaroons for approximately 18 minutes depending on the oven.
+Bake the french macaroons for approximately 18 minutes depending on the oven.
 Remove from the baking tray and cool on a rack.

 In a saucepan, bring the 90 ml of cream and coconut milk to the boil.
 In a small bowl mix the tablespoon of cream with the potato starch, pour into the hot liquid.
 Whisk continually back to the boil.
 Pour onto the white chocolate, add the Malibu® and stir in with a whisk.